UNCG-DAISY/Coastal-Image-Labeler/docs/code_documentation/packages.md

 ## Overview of packages

 I will be providing a short few sentences of each package.
-Most are important to maintaining the dashboard but some are not noteworthy and are used to assist other packages.
+Most are important for maintaining the dashboard, but some are not noteworthy and are used to assist other packages.

 ### @material-ui/core

-Is the UI component library used for the overall style of the website.
+This is the UI component library used for the overall style of the website.
 The website for the package is [here](https://material-ui.com/).
 It follows the material UI principles laid out by Google.

 ### @material-ui/icons